► Closest look yet at Rolls-Royce 4x4

 ► It’s huge – more than 5500mm long

-Spied on a transporter, this latest spot is wearing less camouflage than we’ve previously seen, especially at the rear, revealing more of the SUV’s surfacing and proportions.
-Roll’s signature coach rear doors are evident, and a further shot showing the brake lights (below) betrays the light graphics beneath the disguise stickers, too.
+Rolls has even dropped some spy shots of its own, revealing more of the SUV’s surfacing and proportions.
+Roll’s signature coach rear doors are evident, while a further shot from one of our earlier scoopes shows the brake lights betraying the light graphics beneath the disguise stickers, too.

 'We have seen smaller and lighter cars with more body roll in the curves than this monster.'